William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - local fire station can maybe send 2 or 3 people for community engagement and education

 Barbercue
-  - built using scrap refractory bricks from Lohner Ziegelei
+  - built using scrap refractory bricks from Lohner Ziegelei (Marc's idea)

 Moo or Moog?
   - Synthesiser using sampled cow moos